saraysc/README/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=2A92BF&width=435&lines=Welcome+to+my+github!" alt="Typing SVG" /></a>

 ## 💬 About me:
-My name is Sara Choi.
-I am a Full-Stack Web Developer who enjoys coding and solving challenging problems.
+My name is Sara Choi, I live in Los Angeles, and I am a Full-Stack Web Developer who enjoys solving challenging problems.
+Learning programming has been the most challenging and fulfulling decision in my life and my goal is to keep learning more.
+Outside of coding, I like learning new languages and watching k-dramas.

 ## 👨‍💻 Stats:
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=saraysc&show_icons=true&theme=radical)